Using your Lifetime ISA to buy your first home

 Will I get charged for withdrawing my savings?

-If you withdraw money for most other reasons other than buying your first home or after you’ve reached the age of 60.
-If you need to withdraw money from your LISA that you’re not putting towards your first home, you’ll be liable to pay a 25% Government withdrawal fee which means you could get back less than you paid in.
+If you need to withdraw money from your LISA that you’re not putting towards your first home, or before you reach the age of 60, you’ll be liable to pay a 25% Government withdrawal fee which means you could get back less than you paid in.
 You won’t incur a fee if you’re using the funds to buy your first home and you've had a Lifetime ISA account for over 12 months.